simonloynes/happi-labels/README.md

 1. If labels aren't being added, check that:
    - The workflow has the correct permissions
    - The github-token is properly configured
-   - The PR is actually closed (not just merged)
    - The label you wish to apply exists in the repo

 2. If processing seems slow: